cedrictwardz/SiderealFilter/README.md

 ## Note:
 [1] This code has not been optimised and I do not guarantee that it is bug free.
-Use it at you own risk.\n [2] This code has been developed for 30 sec position time series, so I do not guarantee that it provides meaningfull results from shorter or longer sampling interval.\n
+Use it at you own risk.

+[2] This code has been developed for 30 sec position time series, so I do not guarantee that it provides meaningfull results from shorter or longer sampling interval.

-[3] Please cite Twardzik et al. (2019) when the code has been used for publication.\n
+[3] Please cite Twardzik et al. (2019) when the code has been used for publication.